CypherSoldier/CypherSoldier/README.md

 ---

 ### About Me:
-- :telescope: null
+- :telescope: Studying BSc Informatics, aspiring to be a software engineer.
-- :seedling: null
+- :seedling: I'm currently learning ReactJS, and back-end technologies(Node.js, Express, MongoDB)
-- :zap: null
+- :zap: I'm looking to collaborate on new business ideas

 ---